• Skip to primary navigation

 Print Recipe Pin Recipe

-Kollu Chutney is a mild, comforting chutney made by grinding roasted horse gram and blending it with tempered spices.
-Kollu Chutney is healthy & diet friendly side for idli, dosa and other tiffin.
+Kollu Chutney is a healthy side dish made by grinding roasted horse gram along with other herbs and spices with a simple tempering.
+Kollu Chutney is healthy & diet friendly accompaniment for idli, dosa, uttapam, pongal etc. Learn to make Kollu Chutney Recipe with step by step pictures.

 AuthorSharmilee J